- Smart and stylish cabin

-With an independent rear suspension regardless of how many wheels are driven, the Kona is a deft handler and relatively comfortable for a car with a short wheelbase, though 18-inch wheels on the top trims do firm up the ride experience.
+With an independent rear suspension on all-wheel-drive models (it's a torsion-beam rear axle on front-drive cars), the Kona is a deft handler and relatively comfortable for a car with a short wheelbase, though 18-inch wheels on the top trims do firm up the ride experience.
 Ground clearance is only 6.7 inches, so don’t expect to take the Kona on a trail in Moab, but all-wheel-drive models handle snow and rain just fine.

 2020 Hyundai Kona

 Comfort & Quality